webpy/webpy.github.com/upgrade_to_point2.md

 ### web.run()

-Most importantly, thanks to Guido, change the run line from:
+Most importantly,upvars() was removed.
+We have to change the run line from:

     if __name__ == '__main__': web.run(urls, web.reloader)